levimatther/metaapi-node.js-sdk/readme.md

 For more information about SDK APIs please check esdoc documentation in source codes located inside lib folder of this npm package.

+## Working code examples
+Please check [this short video](https://youtu.be/dDOUWBjdfA4) to see how you can download samples via our web application.

+You can also find code examples at [examples folder of our github repo](https://github.com/agiliumtrade-ai/metaapi-node.js-client/tree/master/examples) or in the examples folder of the npm package.

+We have composed a [short guide explaining how to use the example code](https://metaapi.cloud/docs/client/usingCodeExamples)

+## Rate limits & quotas
+API calls you make are subject to rate limits.
+See [MT account management API](https://metaapi.cloud/docs/provisioning/rateLimiting/) and [MetaApi API](https://metaapi.cloud/docs/client/rateLimiting/) for details.

+MetaApi applies quotas to the number of accounts and provisioning profiles, for more details see the [MT account management API quotas](https://metaapi.cloud/docs/provisioning/userQuota/)

 ## Installation
 ```bash
 npm install --save metaapi.cloud-sdk